b0llull0s/Arch-Installation-Scripts/README.md

 cd ~/P4nic-Arch
 chmod +x *.sh
 ```
-- You may also want to create a new directory with your desired profile name on `Wireshark/profile` and move the files inside
+- You may also want to create a new directory with your desired profile name on `Wireshark/profile` and move the files inside.
-- You may want to add your wallpapers to the `w4llp4p3rs` folder or just change the name and path on the script as you want
+- You may want to add your wallpapers to the `w4llp4p3rs` folder or just change the name and path on the script as you want.
-- If you experience problems with `py-wal`, make sure that all the paths inside the config files match with your system files
+- If you experience problems with `py-wal`, make sure that all the paths inside the config files match with your system files.

 ![Screenshot](screenshot.png)